The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Applications: indeterminacy and asset price bubbles

-\end{ex} In terms of implications, Example \ref{purecd} shows that a standard model with pure bubble asset as in \cite{tirole85} can be embedded in a general equilibrium model with infinitely-lived agents.
-Note that under specifications in Example \ref{purecd}, as we prove in Lemma \ref{prop4} in Appendix, the equilibrium (\ref{akt}-\ref{apt}) is the unique solution satisfying 2 conditions: (i) the system (\ref{systemsolved}) and (ii) the asset price does not converge to zero.
+In terms of implications, Example \ref{purecd} shows that a standard model with pure bubble asset as in \cite{tirole85} can be embedded in a GEILA model.
+Note that under specifications in Example \ref{purecd}, as we prove in Lemma \ref{prop4} in Appendix, the sequence $(p_t,K_{t+1})_{t\geq 0}$ determined by \eqref{akt} is the unique equilibrium satisfying two conditions: (i) condition (\ref{systemsolved}) with $q_t=d_t=0$ $\forall t$, and (ii) the asset price $p_t$ does not converge to zero.